List of international trips made by presidents of the United States: Lyndon B. Johnson

 Lyndon B. Johnson made 11 international trips during his presidency.
-He flew 523,000 miles aboard Air Force One while in office.
+He flew 523,000 mi aboard Air Force One while in office.
 Eschewing Europe in favor of Southeast Asia and Latin America.
 One of the most unusual international trips in presidential history occurred before Christmas in 1967.
 The president began the trip by going to the memorial service for Australian prime minister Harold Holt, who had disappeared in a swimming accident and was presumed drowned.
 The White House did not reveal in advance to the press that the president would make the first round-the-world presidential trip.
-The trip was 26,959 miles completed in 112.5 hours (4.7 days).
+The trip was 26,959 mi completed in 112.5 hours (4.7 days).
 The trip crossed the equator twice, stopped in Travis Air Force Base, California, then Honolulu, Pago Pago, Canberra, Melbourne, South Vietnam, Karachi, and Rome.